juliabiel25/OpenGL-Piano/README.md

 - `Middle mouse button` for camera panning

-- `NUMPAD numbers` for pressing piano keys (only the 10 keys on the right side have been mapped to keyboard input for the sake of ease of presentation)
+- `NUMPAD numbers` for pressing piano keys (only the 10 far-right keys have been mapped to keyboard input for the sake of ease of presentation)

 - `O / C` for opening and closing the piano lid